Sergiolopezflores/BehaviorallyGroundedAgent-BasedBenignTrafficGenerationwithLLMVariability/appendix.md

 JSON object.
 The agent validates each response before execution and logs planner configuration and template identifiers as part of the run provenance.

-Figure~\ref{fig:web_agent_modules} provides an implementation-oriented decomposition of the regular-user agent.
+The figure below provides an implementation-oriented decomposition of the regular-user agent.
 The planner is isolated to a narrow decision boundary (schema-constrained action proposals), while orchestration and browser automation are responsible for execution, timing perturbations, and session-budget enforcement.
 Traffic generation is therefore not a separate synthesis step; it is the observable outcome of executing real applications under these constraints.